pdjr-signalk-plugins/range-monitor/README.md

 # pdjr-skplugin-range-notifier

-Raise notifications based on value ranges.
+Operate switches or raise notifications based on value ranges.

 ## Description

-**pdjr-skplugin-range-notifier** operates one or more user-defined *rule*s.

-Each rule specifies a Signal K *path*, a pair of *threshold*s and some notification states.
-The *threshold*s define the upper and lower limits of a value range and the plugin will issue a notification when the *path* value enters and leaves this defined range.

-Differences between the various notification property values can be used to signal actions: perhaps the control of a discharge pump or the monitoring of an engine or other sensor state.
+**pdjr-skplugin-range-notifier** monitors the value of one or more Signal K paths, testing each value against a range defined by upper and lower thresholds and generating switch or notification outputs each time the monitored value transits a threshold.

+Careful selection of control values allows the plugin to perform a range of functions in response to changing sensor outputs.

 ## Configuration

+Configuration of the plugin involves the definition of a collection of *rule*s, each of which specifies a *trigger path*, a pair of *threshold*s, a *control path* and some *control values*.

+### Example 1 - operate a pump when tank gets full
+>{
+>  "configuration": {
+>    "type": "object",
+>    "properties": {
+>      "name": "waste-tank-pumpout",
+>      "triggerPath": "tanks.0.wasteWater.level",
+>      "highThreshold": 0.8,
+>      "lowThreshold": 0.05,
+>      "controlPath": "electrical.switches.bank.12.3.state",
+>      "
+}
+}
+}

 The plugin configuration file contains a single *Rules* array property where each item is a *Rule* object.